 The Blue Lagoon geothermal spa in Iceland has two hotels of its own: The Silica Hotel and the Retreat Hotel.

-Prices are from 144,000 ISK (1,350 USD) per night, is a brand new hotel which opened in April 2018.
-This is the best of luxury hotels, with amazing amenities and services such as a subterranean spa, a geothermal lagoon around the hotel, a restaurant and 62 suites.
+Prices are from 162,000 ISK (1,300 USD) per night, is a brand new hotel which opened in April 2018.
+This is the best of luxury hotels, with amazing amenities and services such as a subterranean spa, a geothermal lagoon around the hotel, a restaurant, and 62 suites.
 Each guest has an individual host who will serve as a guide and attendant.
 The host can book tours, manage itineraries or also inform about the arrival of the northern lights.
-The guests can enjoy unlimited access to all the services of the Blue Lagoon, morning yoga, guided hikes and a golf course.
-The suites have minimalist design, there are moss, lava and lagoon suites.
-The latter offers a direct access to the lagoon.
+The guests can enjoy unlimited access to all the services of the Blue Lagoon, morning yoga, guided hikes, and a golf course.
+The suites have a minimalist design, there are moss, lava, and lagoon suites.
+The latter offers direct access to the lagoon.
 The most amazing thing about this hotel is that everyone has access to the Retreat Spa with a lot of relaxing services.

 There are also some cheaper hotels near the Blue Lagoon, for example in the closest city of Grindavik.
 There, you will find a lot of accommodation opportunities such as hotels, guesthouses, cabins, Airbnb or cottages.
 There are also convenient inns right by the airport.

 Hostel part II (2007) where the film shows the Blue Lagoon it is supposed to be in Italy at a spa chosen by the director Eli Roth.

 The Fifth Estate (2013) The Blue Lagoon is used as a backdrop.

 The Simpsons (2013) at the end of the episode, the crew celebrates and relaxes in the soothing waters of Blue Lagoon.